Cloud storage definition

 Does Metallic offer cloud storage?

 Yes!
 Metallic offers a few ways to consume cloud storage with solutions that meet customers’ business needs.
 Metallic®Cloud Storage is a no-hassle option for quickly deploying cloud storage as a backup target and can be purchased as a cloud storage target for Metallic Database Backup, Metallic File & Object Backup, and Metallic VM & Kubernetes Backup.
 Customers can also bring their own storage for these offerings if they need to leverage existing investments or on-premises backup targets for fast short-term recovery of on-premises workloads, thanks to our unique SaaS plus model.
 In these cases, customers can still add Metallic Cloud Storage as a simple secondary storage option.
-Metallic also offers all-inclusive unlimited Metallic Cloud Storage for Microsoft Office 365 Backup and Metallic Endpoint Backup offerings.
+Metallic also offers flexible storage tiers Metallic Cloud Storage for Metallic Backup for Microsoft 365 and Metallic Endpoint Backup offerings.

 An additional option for customers of Commvault Backup & Recovery solutions is the fully managed Metallic Cloud Storage Service (MCSS).
 MCSS provides a fully integrated cloud storage target for Commvault Backup and Recovery software and HyperScale X appliance, leveraging the power of Microsoft Azure for ultimate security and scale, with a single pane of glass management through the Commvault Command Center.
 MCSS can be a key part of a company’s ransomware recovery readiness strategy, offering air-gapped secondary cloud storage that’s up in minutes.